LucNaterop/fish-swarms/README.md

 Variables we want to study:

-Independent Variables:
+<b>Independent Variables:</b>
 - Population size (number of agents)
 - Neighbourhood distance: maximum distance of an influental neighbour

-Dependent Variables:
+<b>Dependent Variables:</b>
 - Interaction forces:  Member-member-forces and member-environment-forces
 - Acceleration, velocity and position of agents

-- Cohesiveness: (1/A, where A is the smallest circle around all members of a swarm)
+- Cohesiveness: (1/A, where A is the area of the smallest circle around all members of a swarm)
 - Splitting number: Amount of independent subgroups
+- Average velocity of agents
+- Density: population size x cohesiveness

 ## Fundamental Questions

-How does the population dynamics change with varying neighbourhood distance?
+ - How does the population dynamics change with varying neighbourhood distance?
    - Is there a change in the behaviour of the swarm (i.e. when persuing food)?
    - Do individual agents get isolated by the rest?

- - What is the evolution of the standard deviation of the population distribution?
+   - Does the average velocity decrease with increasing neighbourhood distance?

-How is the spread function modified by population size?
+ - How is the spread function modified by population size?

- - How does the average distance between agents change with increasing population?
+   - How does the cohesiveness change with increasing population?
    - What is the evolution of the swarm in an environment with objects (i.e food & obstacles)?
      - Does it have a characteristic or chaotic evolution?
      - Are there any particular formations prefered?

-Neighbourhood: maximum distances of influential neighbours as a fraction of swarm spread.

-Change in behaviour with respect to different neighbourhoods?

-(Spread function is the smallest area that all fishes can fit in.)

--Cohesiveness of swarm in absence of objects.
-(Cohesiveness: 1/A, where A is the area of the smallest circle around the swarm)

--Splitting characteristics of swarm in presence of objects. (object: obstecle or food)

--Single/multiple objects.
+ - How does the density vary with respect to changes in population size and neighbourhood distances?

 ## Expected Results

-Even though the number of influential neighbours may be insignificant at low population numbers, we expect a high dependence for larger numbers.
+ - Even though the number of influential neighbours may be insignificant at low population numbers, we expect a high dependence for larger numbers.

-The cohesiveness (which we define as c=1/A, where A is the area of the smallest circle enclosing all agents) should initially decrease drastically with growing population number, and eventually approach a constant value.
+ - The cohesiveness should initially decrease drastically with growing population number, and eventually approach a constant value.
 In addition, formation characteristics (such as splitting into subgroups) are anticipated for large populations.

-By increasing the number of influential neighbours we assume stronger bondings, thus we expect a lower probability of certain characteristics such as splitting into subgroups and secluded agents.
+ - By increasing the number of influential neighbours we assume stronger bondings, thus we expect a lower probability of certain characteristics such as splitting into subgroups and secluded agents.

-Increase of cohesiveness for increase neibhbourhood.
+ - Increase of cohesiveness for increase neibhbourhood.

-Increased chance of splitting up in presence of objects with decrease of neighbourhood.
+ - Increased chance of splitting up in presence of objects with decrease of neighbourhood.

-For different population sizes, the product of cohesiveness and population (densitiy) should be constant for constant neighbourhood.
+ - For different population sizes, the product of cohesiveness and population (densitiy) should be constant for constant neighbourhood.

+ - For decreasing neighbourhood distance, we expect an increasing average velocity.

 ## References